Walther P38: Variants

 The Walther P.38 was in production from 1939 to 1945.
-Initial development of the pistol took place 1937-1939, culminating in the first model, designated Model HP or Heerespistole ("army pistol"), which had several variants as engineering changes were made.
+Initial development of the pistol took place 1937–1939, culminating in the first Model HP or Heerespistole ("army pistol"), which had several variants as engineering changes were made.
 Early production included a Swedish contract.
 The designation P.38 indicates Wehrmacht adoption in 1938, although the exact date is unknown.
-The transition from HP to the mechanically-identical P.38-marked pistols took place 1939-1940.
-Sweden bought the P38 in 1939.
+The transition from HP to the mechanically-identical P.38-marked pistols took place 1939–1940.
+Sweden bought the Walther HP in 1939.

-During WWII, the P.38 was produced by three separate manufacturers: Walther, Mauser, and Spreewerk.
+During WWII, the P.38 was produced by Walther, Mauser, and Spreewerk.
 To conceal manufacturer identities, each wartime manufacturer used a letter code: ac (Walther); byf (Mauser), and cyq (Spreewerk), followed by the date (e.g.: ac44: Walther 1944 production).
 Spreewerk did not mark production dates.
 Pistols were produced in blocks of 10,000 consecutively numbered pistols, with each block having a consecutive letter suffix, to conceal production volume.
 1,277,680 P.38s were produced during WWII: 617,585 by Walther in Zella-Mehlis; 372,875 by Mauser in Oberndorf; 287,220 by Spreewerk Grottau.
-Late in the war, the Spreewerk cyq die broke.
+Late in the war, the Spreewerk (cyq) die broke.
 Subsequent pistols appear to be marked "cvq" due to the broken die.
 About 31,400 pistols are so marked.
 Spreewerk production ended April 1945.

-After the war from 1945-1946, several thousands of pistols were assembled for the French armed forces(frequently dubbed "grey ghosts" because of parkerized finish and grey sheet metal grips).
+From 1945 to 1946, several thousands of pistols were assembled for the French armed forces(frequently dubbed "grey ghosts" because of parkerized finish and grey sheet metal grips).
 Only after 1957 was the P38 again produced for the German military.
-Slowly over time, West Germany desired to rebuild its military so that it could shoulder some of the burden for its own defense.
+West Germany desired to rebuild its military so that it could shoulder some of the burden for its own defense.
 Walther retooled for new P38 production since no military firearms production had occurred in West Germany since the end of the war, knowing that the military would again seek Walther firearms.
 When the Bundeswehr announced it wanted the P38 for its official service pistol, Walther readily resumed P38 production within just two years, using wartime pistols as models and new engineering drawings and machine tools.
 The first of the new P38s were delivered to the West German military in June 1957, some 17 years and two months after the pistol had initially seen action in World War II, and from 1957 to 1963 the P38 was again the standard sidearm.

 P1

-In late 1963 the postwar military model P1 was adopted for use by the German military, identifiable by the P1 stamping on the slide.
+In late 1963 the postwar military model P1 was adopted for use by the West German military, identifiable by the P1 stamping on the slide.
 The postwar pistols, whether marked as P38 or P1, have an aluminium frame rather than the steel frame of the original design.
 Starting in June 1975, the aluminum frame was reinforced with a hex bolt above the trigger guard, and a slightly modified, stronger slide design was introduced.
 During the 1990s the German military started replacing the P1 with the P8 pistol and finally phased out the P1 in 2004.